clux/facemaulers/north/neverwinter.md

 They fight baphomet in the gorge.
 ![](neverwinter-gorge.jpeg)
 Aberration station down there so brought up a beholder.
 Also near graveyard so undead interplay.
+Actually different than what it appears due to Baphomet's mirage arcane.

 ## EBA: Death
 If they die, here, do a Skyrim wake up towards Evernight